petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 r873: floppy words per line should be 2 instead of 3
 ----------------------------------------------------
-Test that Guardian Dragon II loads successfully, and continues beyond the first Kefrens logo.
+Test that the demo Guardian Dragon II by Kefrens loads successfully, and continues beyond the first Kefrens logo.
 The scrolling text between the two blue statues needs to appear.
 Before this change, the sound would start garbling and the emulation session would reboot.

 r888: sprites in hires dual playfield mode
 ------------------------------------------